ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 In Chapter One of the `CESM User's Guide <link-to-CESM-UG>`_ there is a section on "Downloading input data".
 The normal process of setting up cases will use the "scripts/ccsm_utils/Tools/check_input_data" script to retrieve data from the CESM subversion inputdata repository.
 This is true for the standard `CLM_QIAN` forcing as well.

 The `CLMCRUNCEP` data is uploaded into the subversion inputdata repository as well -- but as it is 1.1 Terabytes of data downloading it is problematic (*IT WILL TAKE SEVERAL DAYS TO DOWNLOAD THE ENTIRE DATASET USING SUBVERSION*).
 Because of it's size you may also need to download it onto a separate disk space.
-We have done that on yellowstone for example where it resides in ``$ENV{CESMROOT}/lmwg`` while the rest of the input data resides in ``$ENV{CESMDATAROOT}/inputdata``.
+We have done that on cheyenne for example where it resides in ``$ENV{CESMROOT}/lmwg`` while the rest of the input data resides in ``$ENV{CESMDATAROOT}/inputdata``.
 The data is also already available on: janus, franklin, and hopper.
 If you download the data, we recommend that you break your download into several chunks, by setting up a case and setting the year range for ``DATM_CPL_YR_START`` and ``DATM_CPL_YR_END`` in say 20 year sections over 1901 to 2010, and then use **check_input_data** to export the data.

-The ``CPLHIST3HrWx`` DATM forcing data is unique -- because it is large compared to the rest of the input data, and we only have a disk copy on yellowstone.
-The DATM assumes the path for the previous NCAR machine yellowstone of ``/glade/p/cesm/shared_outputdata/cases/ccsm4/$DATM_CPLHIST_CASE`` for the data.
+The ``CPLHIST3HrWx`` DATM forcing data is unique -- because it is large compared to the rest of the input data, and we only have a disk copy on cheyenne.
+The DATM assumes the path for the previous NCAR machine cheyenne of ``/glade/p/cesm/shared_outputdata/cases/ccsm4/$DATM_CPLHIST_CASE`` for the data.
 So you will need to change this path in order to run on any other machine.
 You can download the data itself from NCAR HPSS from ``/CCSM/csm/$DATM_CPLHIST_CASE``.

 --------------------------------------
 Customizing via the build script files